 " We don’t currently have any pending compliance issues with any businesses," Bronson said. " And we haven’t gotten complaints in a while."

-Bronson said when complaints do come in, the city works with the businesses to ensure they are compliance.
+Bronson said when complaints do come in, the city works with the business to ensure they are in compliance.

 "Our businesses have been very mindful overall of public health orders as we seek to keep our community safe," Bronson said.

 Michelle Shoresman with SLO County Public Health said when the mask mandate will end will really depend on what they are seeing with the virus —and right now, caseload is surging.

 “We all understand the frustration of dealing with masks, we are all tired of wearing masks," Shoresman said.
 "But, it really is in the best interest of the community if people do, because we know that masking helps.”

 Shoresman said the county is still following up on complaints if a business is not following the mandate.